Back to all posts

 Frozen shoulder, medically known as adhesive capsulitis, is a frustrating condition where the shoulder joint becomes incredibly stiff and painful to move.
 It can feel like your shoulder is literally “frozen” in place, making simple tasks like brushing your hair or reaching for something on a shelf nearly impossible.
 It happens when the connective tissue surrounding the joint thickens and tightens.
 While the exact cause isn’t always clear, it can develop after an injury or period of immobility.
 Gentle, targeted massage combined with stretching can be a key part of treatment, helping to gradually restore your range of motion and reduce pain.

-Effective Massage Techniques for Shoulder Pain
+Massage Techniques That Actually Relieve Shoulder Pain

 When your shoulder aches, it can feel like it affects everything you do.
 Finding the right kind of relief is key, and that’s where a targeted, professional massage comes in.
 A skilled massage therapist has a whole toolkit of techniques designed to address the specific cause of your discomfort, whether it’s a stubborn knot from hunching over a computer or deep-seated tension from an old injury.
 It’s not about just rubbing the sore spot; it’s about understanding the complex network of muscles in your shoulder, neck, and back to release tension and restore movement.